lejimene/CSE-blockchain-TokenMed/README.md

 - Infura API key (for Ethereum node access)

 How to run it after doing all that
-1. npm install in root folder
+1. In root folder npm install
 2. cd frontend
     - npm install
+    - cd ..
 3. cd server
     - npm install